Date of Degree

 Among elderly NHL patients on anthracycline-based chemotherapy, our multiple regression estimates suggest that patients treated with prophylactic G-CSF reduced their neutropenia risk within six months of diagnosis date.
 The effect of prophylactic G-CSF on neutropenia hospitalization among marginal patients whose choices varied with local area G-CSF treatment rate was negative.
 Substantial G-CSF treatment benefits within the first cycle of chemotherapy were available for patients on the extensive margin.
 Higher treatment rates may be guaranteed to improve patient short-term benefits from G-CSF.

 Includes bibliographical references (pages 143-154).

 Copyright 2010 Xiaoyun Pan

 Pan, Xiaoyun.
-"Estimation Of G-CSF effectiveness in reducing neutropenia hospitalization among non-Hodgkin's Lymphoma (NHL)patients treated with anthracycline-based chemotherapy." dissertation, University of Iowa, 2010.
+"Estimation Of G-CSF effectiveness in reducing neutropenia hospitalization among non-Hodgkin's Lymphoma (NHL)patients treated with anthracycline-based chemotherapy."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.